MichaelRWolf/wendy-ai/notes-from-google-doc.md

 I can give you that script template, tuned for your folder structure (/70_Video_Audio/...).

-🌙 About “night processing”
+🌙 About "night processing"

-If you use the API, yes — jobs can run at night when your laptop is idle (and when you’re sleeping 😴).
+If you use the API, yes — jobs can run at night when your laptop is idle (and when you're sleeping 😴).

-Electricity difference is negligible, but it’s a great habit for workflow flow.
+Electricity difference is negligible, but it's a great habit for workflow flow.

 Would you like me to: